sci-visus/idx2/README.md

 # Using `idx2` to convert from idx2 to raw
 ```
-idx2App --decode --input MIRANDA/VISCOSITY.idx2 --in_dir . --first 0 0 0 --last 383 383 255 --level 1 --mask 128 --accuracy 0.001
+idx2App --decode --input MIRANDA/VISCOSITY.idx2 --in_dir . --first 0 0 0 --last 383 383 255 --downsampling 1 1 1 --accuracy 0.001
 ```

-Use `--first` and `--last` (inclusive) to specify the region of interest (which can be the whole field), `--level` and `--mask` (which should be `128` most of the time) to specify the desired resolution level (`0` is the finest level), and `--accuracy` to specify the desired absolute error tolerance.
-If `--mask` is not provided, a detailed instruction on how it is used will be printed.
-The output will be written to a `.raw` file in the directory specified by `--in_dir`.
+Use `--first` and `--last` (inclusive) to specify the region of interest (which can be the whole field), `--downsampling` specifies the desired downsampling passes along each axis (each pass halves the number of samples along an axis), and `--accuracy` to specify the desired absolute error tolerance.
+The output will be written to a "raw" file in the directory specified by `--in_dir`.

 # Reading data from idx2 to memory